raja-ravi-prakash/Proccess-Authorization/README.md

     ```
   * Use the provided [download](https://github.com/raja-ravi-prakash/Proccess-Authorization/archive/master.zip) option from github.

+  * And you also need [GCC Compiler](https://sourceforge.net/projects/mingw/) to run C language parts.

 ## How To
   - From the root folder run **build.bat** which prompts you for the no.of programs names of them which you want to restrict.